Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``<beam name>.total_charge`` (`float`)
     Total charge of the beam.
 Note: Either ``total_charge`` or ``density`` must be specified.
+    The absolute value of this parameter is used when initializing the beam.

 * ``<beam name>.dx_per_dzeta`` (`float`)  optional (default `0.`)
     Tilt of the beam in the x direction.
 The tilt is introduced with respect to the center of the